mauricechiodo/eim-case-studies/course/credit-scores/Credit_Scores/types/index.md

 To find out more about ZestFinance, click [here](http://db716.user.srcf.net/eim/course/credit-scores/Credit_Scores/zestfinance).

+Facebook has also recently filed a patent qhich could be applied to credit scoring.
+In order to learn more about this, click [here](http://db716.user.srcf.net/eim/course/credit-scores/Credit_Scores/facebookpatent).

 ##References:

 [1] Fair Isaac Corportation.
 What's in my FICO® Score. [accessed 13 August 2018].
 Available from: https://www.myfico.com/credit-education/whats-in-your-credit-score/